-- Your computer has been tested and found compatible only with major memory cards available as of September 2009.
-However, not all memory cards are guaranteed of compatibility. - □ SD memory cards with capacity of up to 2 GB and SDHC memory cards with capacity of up to 32 GB have been tested and found compatible with your computer. - □ The SD memory card slot on your computer does not support the high-speed data transfer feature of the SD memory card and the SDHC memory card.
+- □ Your computer has been tested and found compatible only with major memory cards available as of May 2009.
+However, not all memory cards that meet the same specifications as the compatible media are guaranteed of compatibility. - □ SD memory cards with capacity of up to 2 GB and SDHC memory cards with capacity of up to 32 GB have been tested and found compatible with your computer. - □ The SD memory card slot on your computer does not support the high-speed data transfer feature of the SD memory card and the SDHC memory card.